-A write-in candidate for a school district governing board member or special district board of director member contest must receive more votes than any other candidate running for that office.
+The write-in candidate must receive more votes than any other candidate running for that office.
 When more than one office is to be filled, those candidates, including qualified write-in candidates, who receive the highest number of votes equal to the number of offices to be filled are elected.
+(E. C. Sec.
+10551)